Eugene-Pavlovskiy/01-cards/README.md

-# marathon-js-frontend-vladilenminin
+# marathon-js-frontend

-- Создан репозиторий `01-cards`.
+- The `01-cards` repository has been created.
+- Vanila JS